opensearch-project/opensearch-migrations/MetadataMigration/README.md

 Result:
    No migration issues detected
-   INFO - See full deployment log at `/tmp/meta_deploy_1720710618.log`
+   INFO - See full migration log at `/tmp/meta_migrate_1720710618.log`

 ```